What is an Ogden school partnership?

 The Ogden Trust aims to launch a new partnership in each region at the beginning of the academic year.

-The application round for 2020/21 is now closed.
-Partnership applications for the academic year 2021/22 will open in September 2020.
+The application round for 2021/22 is now open.
+Expressions of interest need to be submitted by the end of January; successful applicants will then need to complete the application process, with new partnerships officially starting in September 2021.
 If you are interested in setting up a new school partnership you will need to register for our grant management system.

-When applications open, the lead school should complete an Expression of Interest which is the first stage in joining the School Partnership programme.
+The lead school should complete an Expression of interest which is the first stage in joining the School Partnership programme.
 If successful, you will be invited to stage two where you will collaborate with the named schools in your new partnership and submit a grant application for funding.